shewu/h4ck4th0n/README.rst

 ===
 Linux
 -----
--h
-	to display help message
+-h				to display help message

--i [ip]
-	to connect to specified server; default is 127.0.0.1
+-i [ip]			to connect to specified server; default is 127.0.0.1

--d [width] [height]
-	to play at specified resolution; default is 640x480
+-d [w] [h]		to play at specified resolution; default is 640x480

--f
-	to play in fullscreen; will not work if specified resolution is greater than screen resolution
+-f				to play in fullscreen; will not work if specified resolution is greater than screen resolution

 Playing
 =======